cairo-book/cairo-book/src/ch15-01-dictionaries.md

 }
 ```

 The first thing we do is import `Felt252DictTrait` which brings to scope all the methods we need to interact with the dictionary.
-Next we create a new instance of `Felt252Dict<u64>` by using the `new` method and added two individuals, each one with their own balance, using the`insert` method.
+Next, we create a new instance of `Felt252Dict<u64>` by using the `new` method and added two individuals, each one with their own balance, using the `insert` method.
 Finally, we checked the balance of our users with the `get` method.

-Until this point in the book we have talked about how Cairo memory systems are inmutable, meaning you can only write to a memory cell once but the `Felt252Dict<T>` type represents a way to overcome this obstacle.
-We will explained how this is actually implemented later on [Dictionaries Underneath](##Dictionaries Underneath).
+Until this point in the book we have talked about how Cairo memory systems are immutable, meaning you can only write to a memory cell once but the `Felt252Dict<T>` type represents a way to overcome this obstacle.
+We will explain how this is implemented later on in [Dictionaries Underneath](#dictionaries-underneath).

-With the same tone of our previous example, lets show a code example where the balance of the same user changes:
+With the same tone as our previous example, let us show a code example where the balance of the same user changes:

 ```rust
 use dict::Felt252DictTrait;